invictus-ir/KubeForenSys/README.md

-# RP2 - Kubernetes Data Collection Tool
+# KubeForenSys - Kubernetes Data Collection Tool

 A tool for collecting Kubernetes cluster data and ingesting it into Azure Log Analytics workspace for analysis post-compromise.

 ## What it does

 KubeForenSys is a Python-based tool that automatically collects various types of data from Kubernetes clusters and sends it to Azure Log Analytics workspace.
-It specifically focusses on collecting data from Azure Kubernetes Service clusters to
+It specifically focusses on collecting data from Azure Kubernetes Service clusters.

 ### Features